-- The landing pit is fully cleaned by turning and raking of the sand before and after each individual athlete/user.
+- The landing pit is fully cleaned by turning and raking of the sand before and after each group, and rake between individual athlete/user.
 A venue operator may choose to use a high mist spray of sterilising fluid of a suitable concentration to neutralise the virus, this can be sprayed over the sand after use, as well as a turn and rake.
 Public Health England cleaning guidance is here.

-- Equipment such as rakes and measuring tapes should be managed by dedicated individuals for a particular session – i.e. one athlete or the coach, and cleaned between one athlete's series of jumps or between sessions.
+- Equipment such as rakes and measuring tapes should be managed by dedicated individuals for a particular session – i.e. one athlete or the coach and cleaned between one athlete's series of jumps or between sessions.

 Public Health England guidance for cleaning:

 - cleaning an area with normal household disinfectant after someone with suspected coronavirus (COVID-19) has left will reduce the risk of passing the infection on to other people